ILAC and the International Organization of Legal Metrology (OIML) have a long standing relationship.

 The Joint BIPM-OIML-ILAC Declaration 2006 on the relevance of various international agreements on metrology to trade, legislation and standardisation.
 This statement is a reflection of the ongoing close cooperation between ILAC, BIPM and OIML and promotes the use of the three existing Mutual Recognition Arrangements.

-“In my capacity as OIML Liaison Officer with ILAC and the IAF, and as Project Leader for the OIML Mutual Acceptance Arrangement at the Bureau International de Métrologie Légale (BIML), I am honored to support the ILAC/IAF International Accreditation Day.
+“In my capacity as OIML Liaison Officer with ILAC and the IAF, and as Executive Secretary of the OIML Certification System (OIML-CS) at the Bureau International de Métrologie Légale (BIML), I am honoured to support the ILAC/IAF International Accreditation Day.

 “Legal Metrology has a great impact on the economy and on society, since it provides credible measurements for trade, health, safety, environmental protection and law enforcement.
-As technology continues to advance, the need for Legal Metrology becomes increasingly felt and developing partnerships to keep up with these changes has become a pressing priority.
+As technology continues to advance, the need for Legal Metrology becomes increasingly felt and developing partnerships to keep up with these changes continues to be a priority for the OIML.

-“In 1991, the OIML set up the OIML Certificate System for type evaluation of measuring instruments.
-This System allows national Issuing Authorities, which are designated by the OIML representatives in the various Member States, to issue OIML Certificates of Conformity based on measuring instrument testing according to the relevant OIML Recommendations.
-This System aims to facilitate, accelerate and harmonize work at the national or regional levels, and manufacturers may use their Certificates to support their national or regional type evaluation applications.
+“In 1991, the OIML set up the Basic Certificate System for type evaluation of measuring instruments.
+The System allowed national Issuing Authorities, which are designated by the OIML representatives in the various Member States, to issue OIML Certificates of Conformity based on measuring instrument testing according to the relevant OIML Recommendations.

-“In addition to the OIML Certificate System, the OIML has developed its Mutual Acceptance Arrangement (MAA) which strengthens confidence in national testing results by setting up an assessment of national Testing Laboratories responsible for type evaluation of measuring instruments.
-These Testing Laboratories are assessed either by accreditation or by peer assessment, using the criteria laid down in ISO/IEC 17025.
-Setting up this OIML MAA has therefore greatly contributed to reinforcing existing cooperation with ILAC.
+“In 2005, the OIML established its Mutual Acceptance Arrangement (MAA) which strengthened confidence in national testing results by setting up an assessment of national Testing Laboratories responsible for type evaluation of measuring instruments.
+These Testing Laboratories were assessed either by accreditation or by peer assessment, using the criteria laid down in ISO/IEC 17025.

-“Recognition of test results is a first step, and the OIML is revising its Certificate System and the MAA in order to establish a global approach which could include testing, initial certification of measuring instruments, initial inspection, and guidance on periodic in-service inspection of measuring instruments.
+“Recognition of test results and type evaluation reports is a first step, and the OIML will continue to explore the further development of the OIML-CS in order to establish a global approach which could include testing, initial certification of measuring instruments, initial inspection, and guidance on periodic in-service inspection of measuring instruments.
 Cooperation with ILAC and the IAF is essential to create confidence in measurement results and facilitate their use all over the world.”

 OIML Contact Details